aykutNazifov/Notes-Taking-App/README.md

     npm install
     ```

-4. Create a `.env` file in the `backend` directory and add the following environment variables:
+4. Create a `.env` file in the `server` directory and add the following environment variables:

     ```env
     PORT=